francescotorsello/SPHINCS_ID/SPHINCS_ID/documentation_sphincs_id.md

 under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "License", reachable by clicking "More" at the top of the webpage, or at <https://www.gnu.org/licenses/fdl-1.3.html/>.
+A copy of the license is included in the section entitled "License", reachable by clicking "About" at the top of the webpage, or at <https://www.gnu.org/licenses/fdl-1.3.html/>.
 ---

 [1]: <https://iopscience.iop.org/article/10.1088/1361-6382/abee65>